Dynactive-Software/DynactiveSSOPHPIntegrationKit/README.md

 ## Install
 The easiest way to get setup is to use composer, you can run a composer install to verify your system requirements and install all of the dependency libraries.
+If you do not have composer installed you can get it here: [https://getcomposer.org/](https://getcomposer.org/)

-Links are provided above if you don't want to go this route.
+The required dependencies can be installed manually by following the links above if you don't want to use composer.
-If you want to run this library stand-alone then do the following in order to get the right doctrine autoloader working:
-`composer install --dev`

-If you are including this library through composer add this to your composer.json file:
+To include this library through composer add this to your composer.json file:
 ```
 "repositories": [
     {